mitsuoxv/us-tariffs-on-china/China-hits-back.md

 US export value in 60b list is 29.83 billion dollars, and its ratio to the Chinese claim is 0.5.

-Apperance of strange values like “c("16b", "16b")” and “c("60b", "60b")”
+Appearance of strange values like “c("16b", "16b")” and “c("60b",
-in “tariff” column means that some 8 digit codes fit multiple codes in the look-up table I have prepared.
+"60b")” in “tariff” column means that some 8 digit codes fit multiple codes in the look-up table I have prepared.
 Probably I have omitted too many 0s in the look-up table.

 In total, ignoring duplication, China claims it imposed tariffs on 113 billion dollars worth of imports from the US.
 If my calculation is